Blog

 Pet insurance, like that offered by Waggel, helps offset the financial burden by covering a portion of the costs, making it more affordable for pet owners.

-With Waggel, you can set and change your excess and Claim Contribution every policy year making your pet insurance that little bit more adjustable - especially in times of financial uncertainty.
+With Waggel, you can set and change your Excess (Claim Contribution) every policy year making your pet insurance that little bit more adjustable - especially in times of financial uncertainty.

 As pet owners, we know that accidents and sudden health issues can happen unexpectedly.
 Having a